 Whilst the actual experience of reading is a incredibly intimate and individual, a book cover can share something of this moment with those around you.
 I can’t help but try and take sneaky peaks at those around on me on the tube to see what they are reading – there’s always a less than insignificant feeling of smugness when it’s something I’ve read.
 I know where they’ve been escaping to within those pages.
 It can also act as barometer for what’s popular at that moment, a couple of years ago it was near impossible to step on to any form of public transport and avoid the flash of orange and white from the incredibly iconic design of “One Day” by David Nicholls.
 But then, given that (rather depressingly) Fifty Shades was the most downloaded book from Amazon in 2012, I suppose the majority of those reading e-Books would rather not let everyone else know what they’re reading.

 When a book cover design is truly successful it forms a fundamental part of the reader experience, so intrinsically linked as to the content of the book as to become inseparable in the reader’s mind.
 Below are some examples of some books which I believe I have achieved this hard task.

-To see more, check out our Pinterest board full of brilliant book jacket designs
+To see more, check out our Pinterest board full of brilliant book covers here

 I can’t pick a favourite from this collection of beautiful Art Deco inspired book covers by Coralie Bickford-Smith.
 Celebrating the joy of pattern with decadent gold leaf. www.cb-smith.com

-I love the simplicity and the “I wish I’d thought of that” factor of this inspired design by David Pearson for Penguin. www.typeasimage.com
+I love the simplicity and the “I wish I’d thought of that” factor of this inspired cover by David Pearson for Penguin. www.typeasimage.com